puzzle/amm-techlab/content/en/docs/05.0/tracing.md

 Now let's make sure the traces that are collected within our microservices are also been sent to the running Jaeger services.

 To achieve that, we need to deploy a different version of our microservices.
-Update the deployment config (`consumer.yaml`and `producer.yaml`) to use the new images:
+Update the deployment config (`producer.yaml`) to use the jaeger feature:

 ```
+    spec:
+      containers:
-quay.io/puzzle/quarkus-techlab-data-producer:jaegerkafka
+        - image: quay.io/puzzle/quarkus-techlab-data-producer:jaegerkafka
-quay.io/puzzle/quarkus-techlab-data-consumer:jaegerkafka
+          imagePullPolicy: Always
+          env:
+            - name: QUARKUS_JAEGER_ENABLED
+              value: 'true'
+          livenessProbe:
+            failureThreshold: 5
 ```

 Update your resources and apply the changes.